 A network down time can be reduced by fixing the issue as soon as possible so that the network device can be up and running.
 But in most cases, fixing the issue that caused the down time in the first place is not an easy task.
 The biggest time blocker when it comes to fixing a faulty device is identifying the root cause.
 Most network admins spend a whole lot of time in trouble-shooting the issue while the device remains down.
-The best way to cut down on the time that the device is unfunctional is by network devices backup by uploading a backup configuration file into the device through a network backup software and restart it.
+The best way to cut down on the time that the device is unfunctional is by network devices backup by uploading a backup configuration file into the device through an automatic network backup software and restart it.
 In reality, how many of us network admins can confidently say that we have the configuration backup of all our network devices?

 Network backup software reduces device downtime greatly by helping you to upload stable configuration files from the backup repository to the device.
 Once stable configuration files have been uploaded, all network functions are immediately restored.
 A network admin can bring back the device before troubleshooting and finding the root cause provided the right configuration file is backed up.
 The real challenge in this is to always have the configuration files backed up and also to have the knowledge of which file to upload.
-Network Configuration Manager (NCM) or network backup solution provides a simple and affordable one-step implementation solution to have the updated configuration files.
+Network Configuration Manager (NCM) provides a simple and affordable one-step implementation network backup solution to have the updated configuration files.
 With these configuration files stored securely, a network downtime ceases to be a haunting experience.
 In the occurence of a network device downtime, the backed up configuration file can be uploaded to the device to bring it back to life thus drastically reducing the downtime.

 When a risky change is to be implemented across the network, it is proactive to backup the configuration files to be safe in case of a mishap.
 Having the configurations backups before carrying out a change will prove essential to instantly revert if the change back-fires.
 Network Configuration Manager also called as network backup software or network configuration backup software helps to backup any number of devices or device groups with a single click instantaneously.
 A large number of devices can be selected in bulk and their configuration files can be backed up at any instant using manual backups.